Cacti/plugin_routerconfigs/README.md

 # routerconfigs

-The routerconfigs plugin is designed to act in conjuction with the Cacti servers tftp server to receive backups from your router devices.
+The routerconfigs plugin is designed to act in conjunction with the Cacti servers tftp server to receive backups from your router devices.
 It also provides the ability to view and diff those router configurations as they change over time.
 It is designed primarily for Cisco device types, but may work with other device